 For lots more details about visiting Bangor please see below.

 Whether you want a boutique hotel or guest house with a sea view, the facilities of a large hotel, or a quiet retreat in a private holiday home or Air B’n’B, you’ll find great choices in Bangor – and lower prices than Belfast.
-Check out our visitor packages for an all-in price on accommodation and Festival tickets during the August bank holiday weekend.

 Things To Do